uzillion/crypto-whale-watcher/README.md

 * Forking the main repository is always the best way to contribute and keep track of changes.
 * Document your code, and try to follow the code style of the the base project.
-* Auth Tokens, Access Codes, etc. should be loaded as environment variables from .env file (.env is already gitignore-d), and should not appear anywhere in the code, nor should they be uploaded to the repository in any form.
+* Auth Tokens, Access Codes, etc. should be loaded from environment variables, and should not appear anywhere in the code, nor should they be uploaded to the repository in any form.
 * Always try and add as much description as possible with your pull requests.
 The following are few questions you could answer while writing the description:
   + What were you trying to do?
   + Were you successful in doing so?
   + If yes, briefly describe what you did.
   + Else, what do you think is the problem, and what all did you try to solve the problem?
-* Always double check that your changes do not break the main project.
+* Your pull request should at least pass the placed build tests.
+Always double check that your changes do not break the main project.

-Your pull requests, more likely than not, will always be accepted.
-But if they are not, I will make sure to add a reason.
+In case your pull-requests are not accepted, I will make sure to add a reason.

 Please feel free to post issues and feature requests to the issue tab.
+If you have any other questions, you can contact me via email or Telegram.

+## Contact
+**Telegram** : @uzair_inamdar

 ## Support
 If you like the project and would like to keep seeing future improvements, please consider donating.